vassilych/cscs/cscs/PRECOMPILATION.md

 reported with detail, and that the AOT registry short-circuits code generation.

 `Scripts/Samples/test_compiled.cscs` and `Scripts/Samples/test.cscs` are the broader
-regression, 534 assertions each.
-Run them with a second argument so the debugger server stays off:
+regression: 946 assertions in test_compiled.cscs and 542 in test.cscs.
+Run them with a
+second argument so the debugger server stays off:

 ```bash